pgpconference/staging/README.md

 <a id="404-page"></a>
 ### 404 Page

-* Not rendering with the body class for some reason
-* For previous conference years, it's a bit awkward that the nav links stay for current year's conference.
-  * Unclear if there's a way to do anything about this
 * Displaying a sitemap might be the best option

 <a id="2010"></a>
 ## 2010

 * Sidebar: West Family (last item) margin wrong
-* Sidebar: Discussion Leaders not sorting
-* Subheader: 576-768 fix `.cta`

 <a id="2012"></a>
 ## 2012

 * Still needs Agenda page
-* Sidebar Past Events text size - is this an issue?

 <a id="2013"></a>
 ## 2013